Indianapolis metropolitan area: Area codes

-The 317 area code covered all of northern and central Indiana until 1948 when the 219 area code was created.
-Central Indiana remained under the 317 banner until 1997 when growth in and around Indianapolis prompted the creation of 765 area code.
+Area code 317 covered all of northern and central Indiana until 1948 when area code 219 was created.
+Central Indiana remained under the 317 banner until 1997 when growth in and around Indianapolis prompted the creation of area code 765; The immediate Indianapolis area remained in the 317 area code, with the more distant counties being placed in the new area code.
+Due to the increase in assigned numbers, overlay area code 463 for area code 317 was implemented in late 2016, thereby requiring 10-digit dialing.

-The 317 area code covers the Indianapolis metropolitan area.
-The counties covered by 317 are Boone, Hancock, Hamilton, Hendricks, Johnson, Madison, Morgan, and Shelby.
+The 317 area code now covers the Boone, Hancock, Hamilton, Hendricks, Johnson, Madison, Morgan, and Shelby counties.
+The other counties in the combined statistical area are in the 765 area code except for those in the southern part of the CSA that are in the 812/930 area codes.

-According to the Indiana Office of Utility Consumer Counselor, the 317 area code was expected to run out of numbers in 2017.
-Overlay area code 463 was implemented in late 2016, thereby requiring 10-digit dialing.